E.W.

 Westinghouse decides to trust Stanley anyway.

-William Stanley create a transformer that is practical to produce
+Westinghouse and William Stanley create a transformer that is

-Westinghouse understood that to make AC power systems successful the
+down variations.
+George Westinghouse understood that to make AC power

-Gaulard design had to be changed.
-The toroidal transformer used by
+systems successful the Gaulard design had to be changed.
+The toroidal

-the Ganz Company in Hungary and Gibbs in England were very expensive
+transformer used by the Ganz Company in Hungary and Gibbs in England

-uses his transformers in the electrification of downtown Great
+- William Stanley uses his transformers in the electrification of

-Barrington, MA.This was the first demonstration of a full AC
+was the first demonstration of a full AC power distribution system

-on Albert Schmid improved Stanley's design, extending the E
+- Later on Albert Schmid improved Stanley's design, extending

 Dolivo-Dobrovolsky developed the first three-phase transformer